Understanding Assisted Living: A Guide for Loved Ones

 Over the course of time our needs do change.
 This is part of the aging process and while the changes are not necessarily apparent to us as individuals, we need to be mindful of our loved ones.
 When a resident lives in our communities, their changes are being monitored so we can help the family be informed.
 Our staff, along with the Physicians involved in the care of the resident will discuss best options as these changes occur.
 Normally, the changes that would necessitate a change of communities happen gradually and can be prepared for in advance.

 As a loved one, it can be overwhelming to navigate the different options available for senior care.
 Assisted living is a great option for seniors who need help with daily tasks, but do not require round-the-clock medical care.
 It provides a sense of community, security, and independence for older adults, while also giving them access to a wide range of services and support.
-When choosing an assisted living facility, it is important to consider location, services, staff, cost, and reputation.
-With the right assisted living facility, your loved one can live comfortably and safely in their golden years.
+When choosing an assisted living community, it is important to consider location, services, staff, cost, and reputation.
+With the right assisted living community, your loved one can live comfortably and safely in their golden years.

 Interested in learning more about life at Chapters Living?